usnistgov/FIPS201/_FIPS201/frontend.md

 Names in the Primary Identifier and the first name in the Secondary Identifier SHALL NOT be abbreviated.
-Other names and conventional prefixes and suffixes, which SHALL be included in the Secondary Identifier, may be abbreviated.
+Other names and conventional prefixes and suffixes, which SHALL be included in the Secondary Identifier, MAY be abbreviated.
 The special character “.” (period) SHALL indicate such abbreviations, as shown in Figure 4-2.
 Other uses of special symbols (e.g., “O’BRIEN”) are at the discretion of the issuer.

 Table 4-1.
 Name Examples